 The FDA requires ingredients used in cosmetic products to be listed on the product’s label so consumers can avoid using potentially harmful substances.
 In the pet industry, such disclosure is not required.
 Most companies do not provide a complete list of ingredients.
 Many give certain ingredients marketing or ambiguous names instead of pharmaceutical names, providing little clue as to the identity and intended use of the material.
 If a complete ingredient list is not provided, then you should ask questions about the contents of a product.

-After reading our material, you will be informed about dog products, aloe dog shampoo, chamomile dog shampoo, certified organic ingredients and much more!
-If you have any questions, feel free to email us or speak with one of our specialists.
+After reading our material, you will know all about dog products, aloe dog shampoo, chamomile dog shampoo, certified organic ingredients, and much more!
+If you have any questions, please feel free to email us or speak with one of our specialists.
 You can count on them to give you an honest answer!

 In addition, if you want to know more about cosmetic ingredients in general, the Personal Care Products Council sponsors the following excellent website:

-“Organic” and “Natural” are not interchangeable.
-Simply because certain products have “natural” or “organic” labels does not necessarily mean that they belong to that category.
+“Organic” and “Natural” are not interchangeable and just because certain products have the label “natural” or “organic” does not necessarily they belong to that category.